 b.
 Hot Water Conservation (i.e., Showerheads and Faucets).

 Information relating to the safety, healthy, comfortable operation and maintenance of the building and systems that provide control over space conditioning, hot water energy use to be provided to occupants.
-The Division encourages architects, engineers, and contractors to contact_________________, NHD Consultant, if you have any questions. ____ can be reached at ______________________.
+The Division encourages architects, engineers, and contractors to contact Barbara Collins, ERHA West, NHD Consultant, if you have any questions.
+She can be reached at bcollins@erhwest.com.

 F. Energy Efficiency Requirements – (New Construction)